Klaipėda District Municipality

 Klaipėda District Municipality (Klaipėdos rajono savivaldybė) is a municipality in western Lithuania, east of the city of Klaipėda, by the Curonian Lagoon and the Baltic Sea.
 Its administrative centre is the town of Gargždai (unlike other Lithuanian municipalities, the name of this municipality does not correspond to its administrative centre).
-It covers an area of 1336 km² (2% of the total area of Lithuania).
+It covers an area of 1336 km^{2} (2% of the total area of Lithuania).
 The municipality owns most of the Seaside Regional Park.
 It is home to the famous The Dutchman's Cap Hill, the highest cliff on the Lithuanian coast.

 History

 Klaipėda District was formed by the occupying Soviet authorities on 20 June 1950 from the former pre-war Klaipėda County (reestablished in 1995) and part of Plungė County.
-Its administrative seat was the city of Klaipėda and from 25 May 1952 - the town of Gargždai.
+Its administrative seat was the city of Klaipėda and from 25 May 1952 – the town of Gargždai.

-In 1958 the town of Gargždai was redesignated into an urban-type settlement and in 1965 - into a town under the direct jurisdiction of the district government.
+In 1958 the town of Gargždai was redesignated into an urban-type settlement and in 1965 – into a town under the direct jurisdiction of the district government.

 In 1959 the 8 sub-districts of the abolished Priekulė District and the town of Priekulė were incorporated into Klaipėda District and since 1962 the boundaries of the Klaipėda District have changed frequently.

 Modern Klaipėda District Municipality was established in 1995.
 On 26 June 2009, by decision of the Municipal Council, 75 elderships were established.